: Everyone has a different theory...

 - Cal Lightman of Lie to Me.
 Quite socially uncomfortable, with a very fixated interest on lies and facial expressions as well as psychology.
 He destroyed his own marriage because he couldn't switch off.

 - In Hannibal protagonist Will Graham claims to be on the autistic spectrum.
-He exhibits several characteristic commonly associated with Aspergers but Bryan Fuller commented in an interview that,"[With Asperger's] you can't read social cues.
+He exhibits several characteristic commonly associated with Aspergers but Bryan Fuller commented in an interview that, "[With Asperger's] you can't read social cues.
 [Will] has an empathy disorder where he reads too much and it overwhelms him".
+When asked where he falls "on the spectrum" by Jack Crawford Graham himself explains that he's closer to being autistic than a sociopath, possibly as convenient shorthand to explain that he's aware he has a number of eccentric traits, but that he's not violent or dangerous.
+Hannibal also explains later in the series that at least some of Will's issues have to do with having a larger than normal number of mirror neurons, which has some basis in theory but is for the most part invented by the writers.

 - Dr. Walter Bishop started like this, but this is jossed in a Cerebus Retcon where Walter got William Bell to perform brain surgery on him to stop him becoming evil like Walternate.
-All indications are he was already an eccentric genius before the elective brain surgery, though.
+All indications are he was already an emotionally distant genius before the elective brain surgery, though.

-- Astrid is highly intelligent, gravitates toward Spock Speak but makes realistic exceptions to it, and doesn't look at anyone when she talks.
+- The Alternate Universe Astrid is highly intelligent, gravitates toward Spock Speak but makes realistic exceptions to it, and doesn't look at anyone when she talks, and according to Word of God she has Autism.
 In her A Day in the Limelight episode, we learn that she is fully aware that she isn't "normal" and feels incredibly sad and frustrated that she couldn't relate to her father the way she wanted to.

 - Bernard Black of Black Books.
 Very socially awkward and uncomfortable with changes in an extremely repetitive routine.
 Also has an extreme Lack of Empathy, enjoys the suffering of others, and honestly doesn't seem to understand that having his book shop sell books and make money is a good thing (he's infuriated when Manny sells his entire stock, because it would mean a minute long phone call to his supplier).
 Also The Alcoholic, which probably exacerbates things.
 When Manny leaves, he is so unable to take care of himself that it nearly kills him.